 If you are married, in a civil partnership or cohabiting and you both qualify for Disability Allowance, you will each get a weekly personal rate of Disability Allowance.
 If you both qualify, you can both get the maximum rate.

 If you or your spouse, civil partner or cohabitant qualifies for Disability Allowance and the other is getting another social welfare payment, you will each get the weekly personal rate of your respective payment.

 You can get an application form for Disability Allowance (pdf) from the Disability Allowance Section - see 'Where to apply' below.
-You can also get an application form in your Intreo centre or social welfare local office.
+You can also get an application form in your Intreo Centre or Social Welfare Branch Office.

 If you think you have been wrongly refused Disability Allowance you can appeal

 Disability Allowance Section

 Tel: (043) 334 0000 (If calling from outside the Republic of Ireland please call + 353 43 334 0000)